HaploKit/vechat/README.md

 ```

-- For running large datasets on HPC to speed up, one could refer to `scripts/vechat_hpc.sh` or `scripts/vechat_hpc.fast.sh` for how to split and submit jobs.
+- For running large datasets on HPC to speed up, one could refer to `scripts/vechat_hpc.fast.sh` for how to split and submit jobs.

 ## Citation